Attend in Person or via Zoom Internet

 Senior Research Fellow at the National Institute for Newman Studies

 Shaun Blanchard is Senior Research Fellow at the National Institute for Newman Studies in Pittsburgh, Pennsylvania.
 A graduate of North Carolina, Oxford, and Marquette University, Shaun writes on a variety of topics in early modern and modern Catholicism.
-He is the author of The Synod of Pistoia and Vatican II (OUP: 2020) and, with Ulrich Lehner, co-edited The Catholic Enlightenment: A Global Anthology (CUA: 2021).
-Forthcoming works include a monograph study of the ecclesiology in the English-speaking world, an anthology of Jansenist sources (co-edited with Richard Yoder), and Vatican II: A Very Short Introduction (co-authored with Stephen Bullivant).
+He is the author of The Synod of Pistoia and Vatican II (OUP, 2020) and Vatican II: A Very Short Introduction (OUP, 2023, co-authored with Stephen Bullivant).
+With Ulrich Lehner, Shaun co-edited The Catholic Enlightenment: A Global Anthology (CUA, 2021).
+Forthcoming works include a monograph study of the ecclesiology in the English-speaking world, an anthology of Jansenist sources (co-edited with Richard Yoder).